 Here’s an example of an effective volunteer recruitment email from the American Marketing Association, that takes full advantage of the medium:

-Not only have they included their organization’s branding, they have also included multiple calls to action in the text, which all lead to their volunteer recruitment page.
-That means there are plenty of opportunities for reads to click the link and volunteer.
+Not only have they included their organization’s branding, but also included multiple calls to action in the text, which all lead to their volunteer recruitment page.
+That means there are plenty of opportunities for readers to click the link and volunteer.

 If you think a more formal approach might work for your volunteers, go old-school with direct mail.
 It’s more effort compared to email, but it can come off as a more sincere appeal, especially for older folks.